GluuFederation/docs-ce-prod/3.1.2/source/user-management/scim2.md

 #### Code a dummy insertion routine

-Use the information given in the section (Creating resources)[#creating-resources] to make a hard-coded POST to the user endpoint.
+Use the information given in the section [Creating resources](#creating-resources) to make a hard-coded POST to the user endpoint.

 In summary, make sure the following works for you: